-Independent Offices held and duties performed in other companies during the last Director fiscal year Member of the Audit Committee Date of first appointment as director: May 15, 2014 Director representing employee shareholders and Member of the Compensation Committee of Capgemini SE Executive Director of Capgemini Ventures Chairman of the Supervisory Board of the Capgemini FCPE Member of the Supervisory Board of the ESOP Capgemini FCPE Director, Member of the Nomination and Compensation Committee and Member of the Strategy Committee of Bureau Veritas SA Director of Azqore (Switzerland) Expiration of term of office as director: Offices held and duties performed that have expired in the last five fiscal years General Meeting of Chief Executive Officer of Capgemini Outsourcing Services SAS 2023 Director of Capgemini Polska Sp.z o.o.
-(Poland) 2020 Executive Director of Capgemini Business Platforms Number of Chief Executive Officer of Sogeti France SAS Dassault Aviation Chairman of PROSODIE SAS (Luxembourg) shares Member of the Audit and Risk Committee of Bureau Veritas SA Director of SOGETI NORGE A/S (Norway) Director of Congernini Denmark A/S (Denmark) held : 260 Director of Capgemini Danmark A/S (Denmark) Chairman of Capgemini Employees Worldwide SAS Director of SOGETI SVERIGE MITT AB (Sweden) Director of Capdemini Business Services Guatemala SA Director of SOGETI SVERIGE AB (Sweden)

-Director of FIFTY FIVE GENESIS PROJECT INC. (USA)
+Offices held and duties performed in other companies during the last fiscal year

+- Director representing employee shareholders and Member of the Compensation Committee of Capgemini SE\ - Executive Director of Capgemini Ventures - Chairman of the Supervisory Board of the Capgemini FCPE - Member of the Supervisory Board of the ESOP Capgemini FCPE - Director, Member of the Nomination and Compensation Committee and Member of the Strategy Committee of Bureau Veritas SA\ - Director of Azqore (Switzerland)

+Offices held and duties performed that have expired in the last five fiscal years

+- Chief Executive Officer of Capgemini Outsourcing Services SAS - Director of Capgemini Polska Sp.z o.o.
+(Poland) - Executive Director of Capgemini Business Platforms - Chief Executive Officer of Sogeti France SAS - Chairman of PROSODIE SAS (Luxembourg) - Member of the Audit and Risk Committee of Bureau Veritas SA\ - Director of SOGETI NORGE A/S (Norway) - Director of Capgemini Danmark A/S (Denmark) - Chairman of Capgemini Employees Worldwide SAS - Director of SOGETI SVERIGE MITT AB (Sweden) - Director of Capgemini Business Services Guatemala SA - Director of SOGETI SVERIGE AB (Sweden) - Director of FIFTY FIVE GENESIS PROJECT INC. (USA)